OCTRON-tracking/OCTRON-docs/docs/cli.md

 # Using the command line interface (CLI)
-Many of the steps you follow in the GUI, such as training, prediction, and rendering (i.e. viewing results), are also available with a single `octron` command in your terminal.
+Many of the steps you follow in the GUI, such as training and prediction, are also available with a single `octron` command in your terminal.
 The command line interface (CLI) is ideal for batch jobs, headless servers, remote machines (SSH) and reproducible scripts.
+Some functions, like the render function (for creating overlay videos and tracklet videos - see below), are only available through the command line interface for now.

 After installation and activation of your octron environment, you can run `octron` with no arguments (or with `--help`) to see the help menu that lists all available commands: